datasci611/bios611-projects-fall-2019-fangcao730/Project_2/README.md

 ## Goals
-UMD clothing and food pantries section shows the average number of households helped in the past year and the amount of services given out.
+UMD clothing and food pantries section shows the average number of households helped in the past year and the amount of services given out (http://umdurham.org/what-we-do/food-pantry.html).
 Therefore to make it easier to visualize these numbers over the past decades.
 This visualization will help visualize:
 * the temporal trend of number of clients served
 * temporal trend of amount of services given out
 * Number of families (persons>=2) served each year